Servants

 Like many servants in America, Stack had limited free time.
 Generally, a servant had every Thursday afternoon off, as well as every other Sunday.
 On her Sundays, Stack may have attended St. Mary’s Church on North Main Street, which catered to Irish Catholics.

-However, the Wickwires granted their servants significant vacation time.
+Despite servant norms back in the day, the Wickwires generously granted their servants significant vacation time.
 In 1910, Margaret Stack spent the entire summer in Ireland and the British Isles with her fiancée, John Lane.
-They secured tickets through local agent James Grant and sailed on the Baltic, a ship of the White Star Line.
-After their arrival in Athea, Margaret Stack married John, and became Margaret Stack Lane.
+They secured tickets through local agent James Grant and sailed on the Baltic, a ship of the White Star Line (the same line as The Titanic).
+After their arrival in Athea, Margaret Stack married John Lane, and became Margaret Stack Lane.

-They spent the summer at her family home, and also sailed through the British Isles.
-She returned to Cortland in autumn and resumed her position as the Wickwire cook, a job she held for another year.
-She then returned to her native Ireland, where she ran a grocery store with her husband, and had children.
+John and Margaret spent the summer at her family home, and also sailed through the British Isles.
+She then returned to Cortland in autumn and resumed her position as the Wickwire cook, a job she held for another year.
+Afterward, she returned to her native Ireland, where she ran a grocery store with her husband, and started a family.

 Support Cortland's Landmark Building

-The impressive collection found throughout the 1890 House Museum offer visitors the opportunity to step back in time to 19th century Cortland.
-The unique history within our walls tells the stories of the Wickwire family, their servants, and the factory workers who toiled in Wickwire Wire Mills Factory.
+The impressive collections found throughout the 1890 House Museum offer visitors the opportunity to step back in time to 19th century Cortland.
+The unique history within the walls tells the stories of the Wickwire family, their servants, and the factory workers who toiled in Wickwire Wire Mills Factory.

-We strive to educate and inspire every visitor through diverse programming and exhibitions.
-With your help, we will preserve this Cortland County landmark for present and future generations.
+The museum strives to educate and inspire every visitor through diverse programming and exhibitions.
+With your help, this Cortland County landmark will be preserved for present and future generations.

 CONTACT US